forest-snow/CMSC828L/Problem Set 2/README.md

 # Allowed dependencies

+* Keras
-* Keras (must use TensorFlow backend- this will impact your data for CNNS)
+ * (must use TensorFlow backend- this will impact your data shape for CNNS)

 * Tensorflow